kevlar-kt/kevlar/docs/index.md

 Kevlar does not automatically detect a "standard" unsafe environment and gives a 0/1 answer.
 The kind of environment that is acceptable for your app to run in can be configured in each package individually.

-You may be indifferent to some things (e.g. root detection) and very sensitive about others (e.g. app tampering & piracy).
+You may be indifferent to some things (e.g. root detection) and very sensitive about others (e.g. app tampering & piracy detection).
 You can customize the set of checks the library executes in each package.
-Once you define your constraints, kevlar modules will act accordingly.
+Once you define your constraints, kevlar modules will operate accordingly.

+If you don't explicitly instruct kevlar to check for a feature, then that feature will not be reported, regardless of its presence (or absence) on the device.

 ## Design
-Each kevlar package contains custom implementations for what it has to look for, but they all share the same overall structure to make it easy to work with.
+Each kevlar package contains custom implementations for what it has to scan for, but they all share the same overall structure to make it easy to work with.
+Once you learn how to use a package, then you can transfer that knowledge to the other ones.

 ``` mermaid
 graph LR